k0001/k0001.github.com/articles/opaleye-sot.md

 we don't accidentally fall into _the wrong SQL_ trap.
-Of course, highly polymorphic functions like `eq` wouldn't be desirable if they were to completely abandon type inference and result in incomprehensible error messages when wrongly used, but with some careful design and experimentation, the implementor of functions like `eq` can make the proper trade-offs and come up with something that works well in most scenarios while leaving room for some manual calibration of the types in the rare cases when it is needed.
+Of course, highly polymorphic functions like `eq` wouldn't be desirable if they were to completely abandon type inference and result in incomprehensible error messages when used wrong, but with some careful design and experimentation, the implementor of functions like `eq` can make the proper trade-offs and come up with something that works well in most scenarios while leaving room for some manual calibration of the types in the rare cases when it is needed.
 In our case, the